 Everyone has someone in their life—possibly a boss, colleague, friend or parent who loves sarcastic, passive aggressive, barbed modes of communication.
 They love to ‘tease’ and think sarcasm is well-meaning.
 However, new research says that sarcasm is merely thinly veiled meanness.
 In fact, a recent study shows that teasers usually believe their words are less hurtful than their victim thinks.

-The dictionary defines Sarcasm as: “The use of irony to mock or convey contempt.”
+Sarcasm Definition: “The use of irony to mock or convey contempt.”

 Sarcasm is a simply a way of covering contempt or hate.
 So, why do people adopt sarcasm in the first place?